 Most insulin pump manufacturers recommend that you do not expose your pump to x-ray equipment.
 Request a “walk through” or hand wand inspection.
 It is important to have some kind of identification on your person showing that you have diabetes.
-More often than not it will not be required as the airport security have become well accustomed to recognising insulin and medical equipment on the monitors over recent years.
+More often than not it will not be required as airport security has become well accustomed to recognising insulin and medical equipment on the monitors over recent years.
 However, if you experience difficulties boarding a plane, have the matter referred to the airport police.

-Regulations state that vital medical equipment can be held as hand luggage within the passengers view on all flights.
+Regulations state that vital medical equipment can be held as hand luggage within the passenger’s view on all flights.